Objectives

 Channel models.
 Channel capacity.
 Diversity techniques.

-multiple-output (MIMO) systems.
-Resource allocation techniques.
+Multiple-input multiple-output (MIMO) systems.
+Resource allocation

 Instruction